salesforce/eslint-plugin-lwc/docs/processors/ssr.md

 ## Overview

-The `ssr` processor is responsible for validating and applying linting to files that are SSR (Server-Side Rendering) capable in the Lightning Web Component ecosystem.
-It ensures that the component code adheres to SSR best practices, applying linting rules and transformations only when the component is verified to have SSR capabilities.

-## Processor Details

-### **How It Works**

-The processor reads the metadata of a component, particularly the `js-meta.xml` file, to determine whether it has SSR capabilities.
-If the component is SSR-capable, it proceeds with linting and applying relevant rules for SSR compliance.
-If the component is not SSR-capable, it is skipped.
+The `ssr` processor reads the metadata of a component, particularly the `js-meta.xml` file, to determine whether it has SSR capabilities.
+If the component is SSR-capable, processor creates a new virtual file in memory with .srrjs extension which you can target using configs to specifically apply ssr rules to these files.

 ### **Usage**

-The processor only lints JS files of SSR-capable components, i.e components that have the appropriate capabilities defined in metadata (`js-meta.xml` file).
+The processor helps to specifically target ssr js files to apply ssr specific rules.
 **Example:**

 ```xml